 Most patients feel mild tingling or warmth during the procedure; numbing options may be applied if needed.

 Improvement is gradual, with lightening of pigmentation typically occurring over several weeks to months, especially as you progress through the recommended treatment plan.
+Results may vary based on individual factors, lifestyle choices, and adherence to ongoing care.

 Yes, recurrence is possible; sun protection and continuous maintenance care are crucial for sustained results.